ssnell227/FCHI-production/src/pages/services/index.md

   image: /img/asbestos-5.jpg
   listitem:
     - title: " "
-      text: Inspection and consultation by a licensed and certified asbestos inspector can be performed in both commercial and residential settings.
+      text: "Inspection and consultation by a licensed and certified asbestos inspector can be performed in both commercial and residential settings.
 Inspections are performed using Asbestos Hazard Emergency Response Act (AHERA) guidelines.
-Consultation with a licensed inspector can be used to guide risk mitigation for building renovations, or to address home safety concerns.
+Consultation with a licensed inspector can be used to guide risk mitigation for building renovations, or to address home safety concerns. "
 leadBlock:
   title: Lead Testing
   image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg